Dr John Munns

 I published Cross and Culture in Anglo-Norman England in 2016 and Decorated Revisited, an edited collection on the English Gothic architecture of the thirteenth and fourteenth centuries, in 2017.
 I was Principal Investigator on a BA/Leverhulme-funded project on the Anglo-Norman bishop and patron, Henry of Blois (d.
 1171), some of the results of which were published as Henry of Blois: New Interpretations in 2021.

-From April 2024, I will lead (with Prof. Giles Gasper of Durham University) an AHRC-funded Research Network, 'Hidden Heritage', which will bring together a multi-disciplinary and multi-sector team of experts to explore the archaeology, history, conservation and interpretation of the eleventh-century Norman Chapel in Durham Castle.
+I am currently leading (with Prof. Giles Gasper of Durham University) an AHRC-funded Research Network, 'Hidden Heritage', which will bring together a multi-disciplinary and multi-sector team of experts to explore the archaeology, history, conservation and interpretation of the eleventh-century Norman Chapel in Durham Castle.

 My current book-length projects include a monograph on twelfth-century English episcopal patronage, and a survey volume under the working title The Art of Norman England.